-- The Office of the Provost and Vice-President (Academic) is pleased to announce the new Teaching Fellows Program.
+The Office of the Provost and Vice-President (Academic) is pleased to announce the Teaching Fellows Program.

-- Applications are invited from full-time Western faculty for a three-year teaching fellowship, commencing January 2014.
+Applications are invited from full-time Western faculty in the following areas for a three-year teaching fellowship, commencing May 1, 2014:

 In its Strategic Mandate Agreement (2012), Western affirmed its commitment to student success and student focused teaching and learning as part of the best student experience by providing funding to create the Teaching Fellows Program.
 The goal of the program is to enhance teaching innovation and teaching quality at Western by bringing together a cohort of outstanding Teaching Fellows – faculty members who will provide educational leadership, perform research on teaching, and disseminate the knowledge they acquire to the larger university community and beyond.

-The first theme of the Teaching Fellows Program will focus on technology-enabled learning.
+The theme of this Teaching Fellows Program competition will be technology-enabled learning.
 Fellows will develop and complete an innovative technology project designed to enhance teaching and learning in their disciplines.
 In subsequent years, Teaching Fellows may work to integrate other themes into the curriculum such as experiential education, interdisciplinary learning initiatives, as well as international education and the mentorship of global ready graduates.

 Appointment of Teaching Fellows

-- Teaching Fellows receive up to a 40% secondment from their Department/Faculty to the TSC for a three-year term, starting in January 2014.
+- Teaching Fellows receive up to a 40% secondment from their Department/Faculty to the TSC for a three-year term, starting May 1, 2014.
 Only one Teaching Fellowship will be awarded per Faculty.

-- Teaching Fellows are eligible for up to $10,000 funding per year for three years to conduct their scholarly project related to teaching, to be disseminated to the wider university community and beyond (e.g. in scholarly journals on teaching or in journals in their discipline).
-Funds may be used, for example, for graduate student support, acquisition of technology, or to present projects at national or international teaching conferences.
+- Teaching Fellows are eligible for up to $10,000 funding per year for three years to conduct their scholarly project related to teaching and to support professional development activities within their Faculties.
+Monies may be used, for example, to fund graduate student research assistants, to support professional development activities within their home Faculty, or to present projects at national or international teaching conferences.

 - Teaching Fellows will receive support for their scholarly project from two E-learning and Curriculum Specialists, as well as by the TSC’s Educational Researcher and staff from the Instructional Technology Resource Centre.